Raverstern/DE0-Nano/README.md

 DE0-Nano
 ========

-Hardware description and on-board software of MyZedCar.
+Hardware description and on-board software of DE0-Nano boards for MyZedCar.
+Given by Mr.Kai Huang.